FireLemons/casa/README.md

 1. `yarn test` to run the Javascript test suite

 Test coverage is run by simplecov on all builds and aggregated by CodeClimate

-**Running the development server**

-1. `bin/rails db:seed:replant` to delete all existing data and load sample data into the database
-1. `bin/rails server` run server

 **Cleaning up before you commit**